rc-bootcamp/rc-bootcamp/README.md

 playwright install
 ```

-which is required to convert some notebooks to markdown (`.md`) and PDF during the build.
+which is required to convert some notebooks specified in `Makefile` to markdown (`.md`) and PDF during the build.
 Activate the virtualenv and run make to test the build (the first line assumes bash/zsh; on Windows use `.venv\Scripts\activate` instead):

 ```bash